Tanit Phoenix: Acting career

 Phoenix began her acting career with a brief appearance as one of Jared Leto's girlfriends in the 2005 film Lord of War, and the South African-Canadian mystery series Charlie Jade as Malachi's associate in the episode "Things Unseen".
 In 2007, she filmed a role in Gallowwalkers, opposite Wesley Snipes.
 The film was not released until it went to video in 2013.
 In 2008, she appeared in the thriller Kamasutra Nights (also known as Maya).

 In 2010, she starred in the horror film Lost Boys: The Thirst and in the comedy Spud opposite John Cleese.

 In 2011, Phoenix appeared in the TV series Femme Fatales, where she was the narrator of the show and appeared for a snippet of every episode.
 She also had a minor role in Safe House, and played the sexy antagonist alongside Leon Schuster in the 2012 movie Mad Buddies.

 Phoenix starred in Death Race 2 and Death Race 3: Inferno alongside Luke Goss and Danny Trejo and reprised her role as Eve Wilson in Spud 2: The Madness Continues.

 Make-up artist career

 In 2013, Phoenix took her first job as the key makeup artist and designer of the character Jimmy on the P.O.V. action film Hardcore Henry.
 Jimmy was played by her husband Sharlto Copley.
 She transformed him into 11 different characters.

 Personal life

 Phoenix started dating actor Sharlto Copley in January 2012.
 On 15 February 2016, they married in Cape Town, South Africa, and announced their first child together on 1 January 2017.
+Sharlto filed for divorce in June 2023, after the couple had lived apart since 30 October 2021.
+According to her social media, Phoenix married financial advisor Blaine Lourd in October 2025.